Important change from 1 July 2017

 - Particulars of the transactions, including title details, land use entitlements (if applicable), type of property and transfer (related parties),

 - Concession card details of all applicants

-Additionally, you need to send these documents with your declaration:
+Additionally, you need to submit these documents with your application:

-- Copy of both sides of your concession card
+- A copy of both sides of your concession card

 For dwellings constructed after transfer, you must also supply: